2025 North Dakota Fighting Hawks football team

-The 2025 North Dakota Fighting Hawks football team represents the University of North Dakota as a member of the Missouri Valley Football Conference (MVFC) during the 2025 NCAA Division I FCS football season.
-The Fighting Hawks are led by first-year head coach Eric Schmidt.
-Schmidt is taking over for former coach Bubba Schweigert, who stepped down after the 2024 season.
-They play home games at the Alerus Center in Grand Forks, North Dakota.
+The 2025 North Dakota Fighting Hawks football team represented the University of North Dakota as a member of the Missouri Valley Football Conference (MVFC) during the 2025 NCAA Division I FCS football season.
+The Fighting Hawks were led by first-year head coach Eric Schmidt.
+Schmidt was taking over for former coach Bubba Schweigert, who stepped down after the 2024 season.
+They played home games at the Alerus Center in Grand Forks, North Dakota.

+The North Dakota Fighting Hawks drew an average home attendance of 11,603, the 19th-highest of all NCAA Division I FCS football teams.